Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Overview on the main results and comments

-\end{itemize} \end{Rq} Let us compare our result with the existing literature. \begin{Rq} \begin{itemize} \item Let us formally take $\alpha =2$, which corresponds to the Brownian case treated in \cite{frikha2021backward}.
+\end{enumerate} \end{Rq} Let us now compare our result with the existing literature. \begin{Rq} \begin{enumerate} \item Let us formally take $\alpha =2$, which corresponds to the Brownian case treated in \cite{frikha2021backward}.
 Then, we can take $\gamma =1$ and $\beta =2$ in Theorem \ref{Thm_POC}.
-The rates of convergence proved in our theorem are precisely those proved in \cite{frikha2021backward} (see Theorem $3.6$), i.e.\ $N^{-\frac12}$ for \eqref{eq1_thm_poc} and $N^{-1}$ for \eqref{eq2_thm_poc}. \item In dimension $d=1$, we recover with \eqref{eq1_thm_poc} the same rate of convergence obtained in \cite{FrikhaWellposednessapproximationonedimensional2020}, for the strong propagation of chaos in $L^1$, since $\E W_1(\muu^N_0,\mu_0) \leq CN^{\frac{1}{\beta}-1}$ by \cite{fournier:hal-00915365}. \item In \cite{Cavallazzi_Ito_jump}, the example of a nonlinear Ornstein-Uhlenbeck is treated using the same method.
-It corresponds to take However, there is preliminary step in the proof which consists in removing the jumps larger than the number of particles $N$ of all the noises.
-This is due to the unboundedness of $b$ with respect to both space and measures variables in this case.
-It is proved in \cite{Cavallazzi_Ito_jump} that there exists a positive constant $C$ such that for any $\phi \in \CC^{1,1}_1(\PP)$ which is better than \eqref{eq1_thm_poc} in spite of our stronger assumption of boundedness on $b$.
+The rates of convergence proved in our theorem are precisely those proved in \cite[Theorem $3.6$]{frikha2021backward}, i.e.\ $N^{-\frac12}$ for \eqref{eq1_thm_poc} and $N^{-1}$ for \eqref{eq3_thm_poc}. \item In dimension $d=1$, we recover with \eqref{eq1_thm_poc} the same rate of convergence obtained in \cite{FrikhaWellposednessapproximationonedimensional2020}, for the strong propagation of chaos in $L^1$, since $\E W_1(\muu^N_0,\mu_0) \leq CN^{\frac{1}{\beta}-1}$ by \eqref{FG}. \item In \cite{Cavallazzi_Ito_jump}, the example of a nonlinear Ornstein-Uhlenbeck process is treated using the same method.
+It corresponds to take However, there is preliminary step in the proof, which consists in removing the jumps larger than the number of particles $N$ from all the noises.
+This is due to the unboundedness of $b$ with respect to both space and measures variables in this case, which yields weaker estimates on the semigroup.
+It is proved in \cite{Cavallazzi_Ito_jump} that there exists a positive constant $C$ such that for any $\phi \in \CC^{(2,1)}_1(\PP)$ which is better than \eqref{eq1_thm_poc} in spite of our stronger assumption of boundedness on $b$.
 Indeed, by removing the large jumps in a first step, we can take $\beta = \alpha$ in \eqref{eq1_thm_poc}, up to the logarithmic factor present in \eqref{eq1_thm_poc_OU}.
 This factor precisely comes from the fact that $\int_{1 \leq |z| \leq N } |z|^\alpha \, d\nu(z) \underset{N \to +\infty}{\sim} \ln(N),$ which is the price to pay to take $\beta = \alpha$ in \eqref{eq1_thm_poc}.
-The estimates \eqref{eq2_thm_poc} and \eqref{eq3_thm_poc} are better in our framework since the rate of the corresponding estimates in \cite{Cavallazzi_Ito_jump} is $N^{1- \alpha}$ and we can take $\gamma >\alpha -1$ in Theorem \ref{Thm_POC}.
-This is natural since the drift is unbounded in \cite{Cavallazzi_Ito_jump}. \end{itemize} \end{Rq}
+The estimate \eqref{eq3_thm_poc} is better in our framework since the rate of the corresponding estimate in \cite{Cavallazzi_Ito_jump} is $N^{1- \alpha}$ and we can take $\gamma >\alpha -1$ in Theorem \ref{Thm_POC}.
+This is natural since the drift is unbounded in \cite{Cavallazzi_Ito_jump}. \end{enumerate} \end{Rq}